-The form used to document student progress and advisement includes academic, clinical, and behavioral advisement.
+The Early Alert Notification System utilizes a document (Appendix K) to provide academic, behavioral, and clinical advisement to students enrolled in the program.
 Program staff complete and distribute Early Alert Notification Forms to students at the midpoint of each semester.
-The purpose of Early

-Alert Notification is to provide feedback to students regarding their performance.
+The purpose of Early Alert Notification is to provide feedback to students regarding their performance.
 The form provides students the opportunity to request a conference to discuss the feedback provided by the staff.
 Additionally, the form provides program staff the opportunity to require a formal conference with the student.
 Students must sign the form and return them to the Radiography staff within 48 hours of distribution.
 Program staff file the signed Early Alert Notification Forms in the students' folders as evidence of advisement.